ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## WT_DATA_BLOCKED Frames

-A sender SHOULD send a WT_DATA_BLOCKED frame (type=0x14) when it wishes to send data but is unable to do so due to WebTransport connection-level flow control.
+A sender SHOULD send a WT_DATA_BLOCKED frame (type=0x14) when it wishes to send data but is unable to do so due to WebTransport session-level flow control.
 WT_DATA_BLOCKED frames can be used as input to tuning of flow control algorithms.